KyleVoos/CS351-A6/README.md

 # CS351-A6
- Reducing cvs file to BCNF then inserting to MySQL data to run queries against
+ Reducing cvs file to BCNF then inserting into MySQL database to run queries against